CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/2200-2299/2243-Calculate-Digit-Sum-of-a-String.md

 - For the second round, we divide s into "346" and "5".
   Then we calculate the digit sum of each group: 3 + 4 + 6 = 13, 5 = 5.
   So, s becomes "13" + "5" = "135" after second round.
-Now, s.length <= k, so we return "135" as the answer.
+Now, s.length &lt;= k, so we return "135" as the answer.

 **Example 2:**